 Thousands of fraudulent drivers licenses are in use in America today.
 While some have been shipped into the country from overseas, others have been issued at legitimate DMVs.
-While these fraudulent licenses represent just a small portion of the overall number of licensed drivers, they pose a number of risks to everyday individuals, ranging from identity theft to accidents caused by reckless drivers with revoked licenses.
+While these fraudulent licenses represent a small portion of the overall number of licensed drivers, they pose risks to individuals ranging from identity theft to accidents caused by reckless drivers who have had revoked licenses.

-Unfortunately, this kind of fraud is not limited to Maryland.
-One New Jersey man, who'd had his license suspended 64 times — including six DUIs — was caught using fake identities to take out not one but two licenses to drive commercial trucks.
+This kind of fraud is not limited to Maryland.
+A New Jersey man, whose license was suspended 64 times — including six DUIs — was caught using fake identities to take out not one, but two licenses to drive commercial trucks.

 What risks do fraudulent driver's licenses pose?

 While such licenses represent a small number of overall drivers, these fake licenses pose a number of risks.
 Often, fraudulent licenses include a real driver's data.
 If an individual obtains a fake license with your information on it, they could use that ID to cash checks in your name or open a bank account, for example.

 Additionally, you could end up carrying the punishment for any driving infractions they commit.
 According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), if someone uses your identity on a fraudulent license and they receive a driving citation, the resulting license suspension might apply to your valid driver's license.
 The FLHSMV can’t remove that citation without authorization from the court that ordered the conviction, which, at best, spells a heap of paperwork and wasted hours for you.

 And, ironically, according to New York Governor Andrew Cuomo, individuals who attempt to purchase fake licenses are often themselves the targets of identity theft.
 Cuomo has waged a war on fraudulent licenses, as well as underage drinking, for the past several years.